iliakan/javascript-tutorial/1-js/4-object-basics/7-object-methods/article.md

 # Object methods, "this"

-As we remember from the chapter <info:types>, objects to store keyed collections of data.
-We usually create objects to represent entities of the real world, like users, orders and so on:
+Objects often represent the entities of the real world, like users, orders and so on:

 ```js
 let user = {